What This Clause Means

 A restaurant tenant in Nashville had a 5-year commercial lease with a 180-day auto-renewal window — they needed to give 6 months notice of non-renewal or the lease would roll into another 5-year term.
 The owner knew about the clause but assumed they had time.
 They started looking for a new location 4 months before lease expiration — 2 months after the cancellation deadline.
 Result: they're locked into 5 more years at $14,000/month in a space that no longer works for their concept.
 The landlord has no obligation to negotiate.
 The restaurant's options are early termination (at significant cost) or staying in a suboptimal location for 5 years.

-- Shorten cancellation notice window from 90 days to 30–45 days
+- Negotiated leases commonly shorten the cancellation notice window from 90 days to 30–45 days

-- Add landlord obligation to send reminder notice 120 days before the cancellation deadline
+- Better-drafted clauses obligate the landlord to send a reminder notice 120 days before the cancellation deadline

-- Convert auto-renewal to month-to-month instead of full-term renewal
+- Converting auto-renewal to month-to-month instead of full-term renewal is a common negotiated alternative

-- Require written confirmation from landlord that notice of non-renewal was received
+- Lower-risk versions require written landlord confirmation that notice of non-renewal was received

-Request three specific changes: replace auto-renewal with a right of first refusal; if they won't, require landlord to send written reminder notice 120 days before the non-renewal deadline as a condition precedent to the window closing; and shorten the notice window from 90 days to 45 days.
-Also push to convert any auto-renewal from a full-term renewal to month-to-month — month-to-month auto-renewal gives the landlord stability without locking you in for another year.
+Three changes commonly requested in negotiation: auto-renewal replaced with a right of first refusal; failing that, a landlord obligation to send written reminder notice 120 days before the non-renewal deadline as a condition precedent to the window closing; and the notice window shortened from 90 days to 45 days.
+Negotiated leases also commonly convert auto-renewal from a full-term renewal to month-to-month — month-to-month auto-renewal gives the landlord stability without locking the tenant in for another year.

-- Shorten cancellation notice window from 90 days to 30–45 days
+- Negotiated leases commonly shorten the cancellation notice window from 90 days to 30–45 days

-- Add landlord obligation to send reminder notice 120 days before the cancellation deadline
+- Better-drafted clauses obligate the landlord to send a reminder notice 120 days before the cancellation deadline

-- Convert auto-renewal to month-to-month instead of full-term renewal
+- Converting auto-renewal to month-to-month instead of full-term renewal is a common negotiated alternative

-- Require written confirmation from landlord that notice of non-renewal was received
+- Lower-risk versions require written landlord confirmation that notice of non-renewal was received

 Example Language: Bad vs. Better